Policies and Procedures

 Vehicle Trip Log

-It is imperative that anyone who uses the Center for Student Involvement vehicles keeps meticulous mileage documentation on the Vehicle Trip Log sheet (located in each van book).
+It is imperative that anyone who uses the Office of Student Life vehicles keeps meticulous mileage documentation on the Vehicle Trip Log sheet (located in each van book).
 Each driver of the vehicle must read, sign and understand the "Vehicle Usage Policy" (a copy is located in each van book).
 Upon leaving on the planned trip the mileage and gas will be checked and recorded in the log.

-In order to use a Student Activities vehicle a reservation must be made by completing the Student Activities Transportation Request Form.
+In order to use a Student Life vehicle a reservation must be made by completing the Student Life Transportation Request Form.
 Requests must be presented no less than two (2) weeks in advance of the requested date, but no earlier than three (3) months prior to the date needed.

-The Center for Student Involvement vehicles are available for use by recognized student organizations for trips within a 50-mile radius of Barry University.
+The Office of Student Life vehicles are available for use by recognized student organizations for trips within a 200-mile radius of Barry University.
 The following individuals are approved to drive the van provided a current license is on file, the "driving experience program" has been completed and a MVR check has been completed.
-Student organization advisors, Graduate Assistants, Resident Assistants, Peer Assistants, International Assistants, recognized student organization Presidents, Executive Board Members of the Campus Activities Board, Student Government Association, Resident Hall Association, Panhellenic Council, Interfraternity Council, Leadership Team and Commuter Affairs Board.
+Student organization advisors, Graduate Assistants, Resident Assistants, Peer Assistants, International Assistants, recognized student organization Presidents, Executive Board Members of the Campus Activities Board, Student Government Association, Resident Hall Association, All Greek Council, Leadership Team and Commuter Affairs Board.

-The Center for Student Involvement vehicles are available to student organizations for trips exceeding 50 miles if, and only if, the recognized organization’s advisor is the primary driver.
-Additional approved drivers (see above) must be available for every 250 miles traveled beyond the initial 250 miles of a trip.
+The Office of Student Life vehicles may, with permission from the Director or Student Life, exceed the 200 miles if and only if, the recognized organizations’ advisor is the primary driver.
+Additional approved drivers (see above) must be available for every 250 miles traveled beyond the initial 200 miles of a trip.
 The van is not available for use outside the state of Florida.

 Event confirmation, attendance list and emergency contact information (hotel number, etc.) are required and MUST be attached to the Transportation Request Form.

-It will be the responsibility of the person submitting the reservation request to pick up the vehicle’s keys and booklet between 10:00 a.m. and 4:00 p.m., Monday through Friday in Thompson Hall.
-Pick-up at other hours must be made through special arrangement with the Office of Center for Student Involvement .
+It will be the responsibility of the person submitting the reservation request to pick up the vehicle’s keys and booklet between 10:00 a.m. and 4:00 p.m., Monday through Friday in Landon 206.
+Pick-up at other hours must be made through special arrangement with the Office of Student Life.

-The vehicles are to be returned to the designated parking area on the median in front of the University library immediately upon return.
-If after normal working hours, please have Security open the chain gate near the front entrance, ( NE 2nd Ave), to Barry.
-The Center for Student Involvement vehicles may NOT be parked anywhere else on campus or left at an off campus location overnight.
+The vehicles are to be returned to the designated parking area located in the Landon South lot on the median in front of the University library immediately upon return.
+If after normal working hours, please return keys to Public Safety.
+The Office of Student Life vehicles may NOT be parked anywhere else on campus or left at an off campus location overnight.

 The individual requesting the vehicle is responsible for ensuring that the vehicle is returned in a clean condition, with all trash removed.
 Additionally, all damage (major or minor), as well as inoperable systems must be reported immediately upon return.